jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 We will demonstrate these implementations in the upcoming sections.
 To summarize:
-- The **observable is the unknown** posterior, to which **dependent conditionally on the defined priors** beliefs, to which such **priors are updated to "fit" the observable** when new observable data arrive throughout time (henc
+- The **observable is the unknown** posterior, to which **dependent conditionally on the defined priors** beliefs, to which such **priors are updated to "fit" the observable** when new observable data arrive throughout time (hence variable t).

 The main **philosophy** behind Bayesian Statistics is that:
 > Our understanding of the **reality** we are trying to model through time, to predict its future values, **is never static & objective, but rather dynamic & conditional**.
-Going Bayesian means we are accepting that **we will never know the full picture of reality completely, and that we can only infer from the data of such reality we collected so far to forecast its future values with compounded uncertainty**, as per defining all of the parameters & functions of our entire model as distributions.
+Going Bayesian means we are accepting that **we will never know the full picture of reality completely, and that we can only infer from the data of such reality we collected so far to forecast its future values with compounded uncertainty**, as per defining all of the parameters & functions of our entire model hierarchically as distributions.

 ---
 ## 3. The Mathematics behind FBProphet
 > **Disclosure**: The content below is somewhat a detailed summary, or rather a concise alternative explanation based on my personal understanding of fbprophet's GLM.
 If you want to check out the original published paper, click [here](https://peerj.com/preprints/3190/).
 ---
-The overarching formula is:
+Starting with the overarching formula of :

 ### $$\boldsymbol{Y}(t) \sim [\boldsymbol{G}(t) \cdot(1 + \boldsymbol{S}_{m}(t)) +  \boldsymbol{S}_{a}(t)] \pm \boldsymbol{\epsilon}_{t}$$